Master the Short Game

 Ready to Lower Your Scores?

 Build a simple weekly routine and track your progress.
 Start with 20 minutes of putting, 15 minutes of chipping, and 10 minutes of bunker practice.
-Then revisit the drills above and measure your improvements round by round.
+Then revisit the drills above and measure your improvements each round.

 Next step: Pick one drill and practice it today—your scorecard will thank you.